mckinsey/vizro/vizro-core/docs/pages/user-guides/themes.md

 ## Themes in dashboards
 The [`Dashboard`][vizro.models.Dashboard] model accepts an optional `theme` argument, where you can choose between a `vizro_dark` and a `vizro_light` theme.
 If not specified then `theme` defaults to `vizro_dark`.
-The theme will be applied to the entire dashboard and its charts/components when a user first loads your dashboard.
+The theme is applied to the entire dashboard and its charts/components when a user first loads your dashboard.
 Regardless of the theme applied on first load, users can always switch between light and dark themes via the toggle button in the upper-right corner of the dashboard.

 !!! example "Change theme"
     === "app.py"